 I no longer use props during my sessions, however, if you have something in mind please let me know before our session.

 Remember that children are not usually fond of being told to pose or smile.
 It is best if we just give children time to relax and try to capture their natural self.
-Don't worry if your child is running about and active, most of the images you see of young children on my site were captured while the child or toddler was busy playing and exploring.
+Don't worry if your child is running about and active, most of the images you see of young children on my site were captured while they are busy playing and exploring.

 To get the family shots, I usually direct the adults to simply "be" with the child or hold the child and we will go from there.
-There is some posing guidance here, but this is the perfect opportunity for hugging, cuddling, and intentional time with the ones you love most.
+There will be some posing & guidance along the way, but this is the perfect opportunity for hugging, cuddling, and intentional time with the ones you love most.
 Do what you do best!

-To get the most out of your session, make sure that your little one has rested and has had adequate snacks and water.
+To get the most out of your session, make sure that your little is well-rested and has had adequate snacks and water.
 We can take breaks for snacks and play, however, I will probably still shoot during the breaks.
 Dry, non-messy snacks are best ;)

 Prepare the child for the session by letting them know that a friend will be taking some photos of them, it's best not to surprise them.